swincas/cnc-computing-course/README.md

 * yes, the slides are pretty full... this is because this repo shall (alongside course material) mainly serve as a resource to find useful information

 ## TODO
+- [ ] rename files to reflect actual sessions
+- [ ] convert marp to html

 ## Notes